 - How many more unit cubes would you need to add to make another group of ten?

 - How many blocks would you need to add to make 100?

 Grab Your Download

-Click the blue button below to download your set and then hop over to join The Plato Pack so you get 24/7 access to HUNDREDS of math centers in one spot!
+Click the blue button below to download your set and then hop over to snag our Place Value Cover Up for more math fun!